 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Adenoid Cystic Carcinoma.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).